o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 Open 3D Engine supports a variety of serializers that visit an object hierarchy and perform operations upon that hierarchy, typically reading data from or writing data to the object hierarchy for the purpose of persistence or network transmission.

-AzNetworking and Multiplayer both have Serialization usage integrated by default for the purposes of performantly serializing network communication via packets and RPCs.
-Consequently serialization directly relates to bandwidth utilization for network communication.
-For cases when a bespoke serializer may be desired, AzNetworking and Multiplayer's default usage of Serialization provide good examples of serializer usage.
+Both `AzNetworking` and the **Multiplayer Gem** use serialization for performant network communication through packets and RPCs.
+Consequently, serialization directly relates to bandwidth utilization in network communication.
+For cases when a bespoke serializer is desirable, `AzNetworking` and the Multiplayer Gem provide good examples of how to use a serializer.

 This section describes the various Serializer implementations included in AzNetworking and how to author a serialization function for an object model.
 It also describes Serializers that function as wrappers that can be used to supplement other Serializer types.